 The capital financial requirements for rehabilitation or replacement of this infrastructure is rising as the District's facilities age and deteriorate.
-The 2021-2030 Capital Master Plan includes \$346,229 for the 2021 capital projects, and \$8,389,014 during the ten-year period.
-This compares with the previous year's projected expenditures of \$519,372 and the ten-year projected expenditures of \$9,690,249.
-The criticality evaluation of District assets reprioritized several water transmission facilities that had been scheduled in the next ten years.
+The 2022-2031 Capital Master Plan includes \$1,376,447 for the 2022 capital projects, and \$10,536,871 during the ten-year period.
+This compares with the previous year's projected expenditures of \$346,229 and the ten-year projected expenditures of \$8,389,014.

-Water facility replacement projects account for 100 percent of the total proposed expenditures.
-The District's extensive sanitary sewer video inspection and maintenance program has not revealed a need to schedule major rehabilitation or replacement of sewer system assets in the next ten years.
-However, the District has implemented a more intensive sewer rating program to provide a baseline for monitoring the condition of the system over time.
+Water facility replacement projects account for almost 100 percent of the total proposed expenditures.
+The District's has an extensive sanitary sewer video inspection and maintenance program, which has not revealed a need to schedule a significant number of sewer system rehabilitation or replacement projects in the next ten years.
+Recent implementation of a more intensive sewer rating program provides a baseline for monitoring the condition of the system over time.
+Sewer system projects will be added to this plan as they are identified.